igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 **Example BP file**: [example.bp](ExampleFiles/example.bp)

-The following RNA secondary structure formats can be imported into IGV and converted to the .bp format.
+<br>Additional RNA secondary structure formats can be imported into IGV and converted to the BP format.
+They include the DB, CT, and DP formats, which are described below.
 After choosing a file to import, the user will be prompted to select the applicable chromosome and optional strand and starting position.
 IGV will then create a .bp file and load it.

-### DB (dot bracket)
+#### DB (dot bracket)

 DB (dot bracket) format (.db, .dbn) is a plain text format that can encode secondary structure.
 Lines beginning with **\>** or **#** are currently ignored.
 Nucleotide sequence is currently ignored.